vyom-0077/Project-MedEase/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-Let me know if you'd like a version in Hindi, or if you want me to write a shorter or more casual version.